 This will select all emails currently visible on the first page.
 Gmail usually shows 50 conversations per page by default.

-3. Select all conversations in All Mail
+3. Select all conversations in all mail

 After clicking the checkbox, Gmail will display a small banner above your emails that says All 50 conversations on this page are selected.